bbanting/budgettool/README.md

     - ! and + are reserved and cant be used in tag names
 - [ ] Watch dog or timeout for current year when changed from outside the shell
 - [ ] For ListCommand, also print out the criteria the entries are being filtered on
+- [ ] Make a less verbose alternative to CommandController.register()
+- [ ] Create all undo and redo methods on comamnds

 ## Notes